Dental Fillings and Bonding

 It is essential to discuss with your dentist the advantages and disadvantages of each filling to determine the best option for your specific needs and preferences.

-Post-Treatment Care and Maintenance Tips for Dental Fillings
+Dental Fillings Post-Treatment Care and Maintenance Tips

 Overall, dental fillings are an effective treatment for restoring teeth damaged by cavities or trauma.
 They can help preserve the tooth’s health and function, prevent further decay and infection, and restore a natural-looking smile.
 If you have a cavity or tooth damage, talk to your dentist about whether a dental filling is the right treatment option.

 Sometimes, replacing an old amalgam filling with a composite filling is necessary.
-For this, a mercury removal process must occur, and the affordable price for the entire treatment is $150.00.
-To learn more about the mercury removal process, visit our Mercury Amalgam Removal page.
+A mercury removal process is required, and the total treatment cost is $150.00.

 Dental Bonding Treatment